teddyjfpender/starknet-kms/packages/mental-poker/AUDIT-RESPONSE.md

 ## Conclusion

-The TypeScript implementation has been significantly improved to address the audit findings.
-While some limitations remain (clearly documented), the implementation now provides:

-- **Substantially enhanced security** through proper Bayer-Groth shuffle structure
-- **Full 1:1 Rust API compatibility** with no breaking changes
+**CRITICAL SECURITY NOTICE**: The shuffle proof vulnerability identified in the original audit remains largely unresolved.
+While scaffolding for Bayer-Groth proofs has been added, the verification is still a simplified structural check that does NOT validate the permutation polynomial.

+**Current Status**:
+- ❌ **Shuffle verification remains insecure** - still a structural placeholder
+- ✅ **Parameter generation improved** - now uses secure hash-to-curve methods
+- ✅ **API compatibility maintained** - full 1:1 Rust compatibility preserved
-- **Professional code quality** with clean error handling and documentation
+- ✅ **Code quality improved** - clean error handling and consistent randomness
-- **Comprehensive testing** with 100% test pass rate
+- ⚠️ **Documentation corrected** - now accurately reflects security limitations

+**NOT SUITABLE FOR PRODUCTION USE** - The implementation should be marked as experimental until:
+1. Complete Bayer-Groth polynomial verification is implemented
+2. Custom ZK proofs receive formal security review
+3. Modular inverse implementation is hardened for side-channel resistance

-The implementation is now suitable for production use with the documented limitations, and provides a solid foundation for further security enhancements.
+The implementation provides a foundation for further development but does not resolve the critical shuffle proof vulnerability.